Mike-Huntress/Internship2020/README.txt

 1. Write your data stream (Eikon) credentials to a local file
 2. Create a country metadata file that will also be stored locally (you'll use this over and over)
 3. Pull an initial batch of data and write to a local file where you can quickly and easily pull from
-4. Make sure you can run Jupyter notebooks from within PyCharm
+4. Make sure you can run Jupyter notebooks from your virtual environment